xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD02_DEMO.md

    ```bash
    cd ..
    ```
-6. Open the solution in VS Code, paste the following command, and then press Enter:
+6. To open the solution in VS Code, paste the following command, and then press Enter:
    ```bash
     code .
    ```